List of minor Hebrew Bible figures, L–Z: Mahol

 The father of four sons who were inferior in wisdom only to Solomon.

 Malcam

 For the deity sometimes called Malcam, Malcham, or Milcom, see Moloch.

-Malcam (King James Version spelling Malcham) (Hebrew: מַלְכָּם) son of Shaharaim by his wife Hodesh appears only once in the Hebrew Bible in a genealogy of the Tribe of Benjamin.
+Malcam (King James Version spelling Malcham) (Hebrew: מַלְכָּם), son of Shaharaim and his wife Hodesh, appears only once in the Hebrew Bible in a genealogy of the Tribe of Benjamin.

 Malchiel

 Malchiel (Hebrew מַלְכִּיאֵל "my king is God") was a son of Beriah the son of Asher, according to Genesis 46:17 and Numbers 26:45.
 He was one of the 70 persons to migrate to Egypt with Jacob.
 According to 1 Chronicles 7:31, he was the ancestor of the Malchielites, a group within the Tribe of Asher.

 Malchishua

 Heb.
 "King of help" or "King of salvation", one of the four sons of Saul.
 He perished along with his father and brothers in the battle of Gilboa.